10 At Home Date Night Ideas for Valentine’s Day with a New Baby

-When you have a new baby at home, it can be tough to find time to make a love connection.
+When you have a new baby, it can be tough to find time to make a love connection.
 You and your spouse or partner are dealing with nap and sleep schedules, feedings, pediatrician appointments and much more.
 Trying to find babysitter and squeeze in a night out together for a regular date night might seem impossible – and a date night for Valentine’s Day?
 Forget it.
 So how about a night in?
-I have some wonderful ideas for how you and your partner can have a special Valetine’s Day Date Night in and make it truly romantic.
+I have some wonderful at home date night ideas for how you and your partner can have a special Valetine’s Day Date Night in and make it truly romantic.
 Your date might look really different this year, with a baby sleeping in the next room or cooing nearby, but that does not mean it cannot be fun and intimate.

 Why Connection is key for New Parents